-Helen's 15 euro salad is the effective cure for constipation; it's the cause of diverticulosis, bowel cancer and a lot of misery, all fixed in a flash.
+Helen's 15 euro salad is the effective cure for constipation; that's the cause of diverticulosis, bowel tumours and a lot of misery, all fixed in a flash.

-While I was attending chiropractic school, Helen started taking an interest in nutrition.
-In particular, how to cure Bernie's constipation, a life long problem.
-I still have haunting memories of embarrassing enemas as a child; and of being told I could not leave the WC until I'd done my bit.
+While I was attending college, Helen started taking an interest in nutrition; in particular, how she might cure Bernie's constipation, a life-long problem.
+I still have haunting memories of embarrassing enemas as a child; and of being told I could not leave the WC until I had done my bit.
 Of bleeding fissures whenever I attended the john and, sorry to be so graphic, stools that were 18 inches long by 2 thick.
 Of stabbing pains in the lower abdomen that would make me double over.

 Well, it wasn't long before the Boss came home triumphant; she had the formula to cure Bernard Preston.
-And, indeed, she did, but not with chiropractic.
-Helen's 5 dollar salad, as it was known in those days, within a week fixed 28 years of gastronomic and anal suffering.
+And, indeed, she did, but not with medicine or an appointment with the DC.
+Helen's 5 dollar salad, as it was known in those days, within a week fixed 28 years of gastronomic and anal-suffering.

-It's also in part because we often delay having a bowel movement; unable to initiate a BM, but only stop it, we may have to wait for 24 hours for nature to again attempt to void the colon.
+It's also in part because we often delay having a bowel movement, putting it off to a more convenient time; unable to initiate a BM, but only able to stop it, we may have to wait for 24 hours for nature to again attempt to void the colon.
 By then we are really gummed up.

-For more of the theoretical background behind constipation, you may want to read this chiropractic help newsletter; adult potty training.
+For more of the theoretical background behind constipation, you may want to read this newsletter; "adult potty training" from my other site.

 Minute 1: Assemble and wash your salads

-Plan on having at least 5 and preferably 10+ different salads.
-Here you can find 9 salads.
-Include as many colours as you can.
-Suggested possible ingredients:
+Plan on having at least 5 and preferably 10 different salads.
+Here you can find some that we often use.
+Include as many colours as you can; suggested possible ingredients.